 Call Queuing and Automatic Callbacks

-Call queuing is a business phone system feature that allows users to sort and manage inbound calls, placing each caller into a line to wait for a representative to answer them.
+Call queuing is a virtual phone system feature that allows users to sort and manage inbound calls, placing each caller into a line to wait for a representative to answer them.

 Call queues are established based on a variety of factors, such as the importance of the customer/VIP client, the specific order in which the clients called in, (the most common), and the type of issue they need assistance with.